 These trials are developed and run by our research teams.
 They are funded by public grants (HRB & Irish Cancer Society) and pharmaceutical companies.

-These are trials run in our research units which are led and funded by pharmaceutical companies.
+These trials are run in our research units which are led and funded by pharmaceutical companies.

 Since we were established in 1996, more than 15,000 patients have participated in more than 350 of our cancer trials.